A befriending scheme that brings Christian volunteers alongside those who are losing their sight

 Blindness is the most feared disability, yet 24% (almost one in four) of us will know what it is to experience sight loss during our lifetimes.
 One in three of those over the age of 75 live with sight loss.

-Eye clinics are busy places.
-There are around 7 million eye clinic appointments each year and among them are 1.8 million new patients annually.
-Most are treated successfully but each day 100 individuals learn that there is no treatment that will reverse or prevent further sight loss.
+Eye clinics are busy places, with around 7 million eye clinic appointments covering 1.8 million new patients annually.
+Most are treated successfully, but each day 100 individuals learn that there is no treatment that will reverse or prevent further sight loss.

 ‘Sight loss can be devastating.
 A person’s whole way of life may dramatically change … The risk of depression is raised … people with sight loss are more likely to report a reduction in mental health, quality of life and social functioning’ [source: Thomas Pocklington Trust].